-The CA should revoke a Certificate within 24 hours and must revoke a Certificate within 5 days and use the corresponding reasonCode if one or more of the following occurs:
+The CA will revoke a Certificate within 5 days and use the corresponding reasonCode if one or more of the following occurs:

 - (xix) Effective 15 April 2024, when a Certificate is revoked due to a Key Compromise or use in Suspect Code, the CA will determine an appropriate value for the revocationDate based on its own investigation.
 The CA will set a historic date as revocationDate if deemed appropriate. - (xx) The CA may delay revocation based on a request from an ASV where immediate revocation has a potentially large negative impact to the ecosystem.